Epping Property

 20.6 Purchase parking bays and in particular lock up / covered parking or garages.
 If possible, as the provision of sufficient secure and safe parking for the occupants of the property being purchased to let is very important

-20.7 Check on the physical condition of not only the premises you wish to purchase but also of the common property such as the roofs, lifts and exterior of the buildings etc. If necessary get expert opinion.
-Request that the seller provide a warranty that he/she is not aware of any latent (hidden) defects in the property which have not been disclosed
+20.7 Check on the physical condition of not only the premises you wish to purchase but also the common property, such as the roofs, lifts and exterior of the buildings etc. If necessary, get an expert opinion.
+Request that the seller provide a warranty.

-20.8 Remember that while the Body Corporate is responsible for the repair of the common property such as the roof and the exterior of the buildings etc and that you personally will not be called upon to carry out any such repairs, you will have less control over expenditure on repairs and maintenance, than you would have with conventional property
+20.8 Remember that while the Body Corporate is responsible for the repair of the common property, such as the roof and the exterior of the buildings etc, and that you will not be called upon to carry out any such repairs, you will have less control over expenditure on repairs and maintenance, than you would have with conventional property

 21. STRUCTURE OF TRANSACTION